10 Secrets Boulder's Chefs Don't Want You to Know

 2. Off-the-beaten-path hikes do exist in Boulder.

-Justin Georich likes to escape to Button Rock Trail near Lyons, where sightings of deer, fox and coyote are common.
-Hugo Matheson (of The Kitchen) prefers North Boulder’s Foothills Trail, which eventually meets up with scenic Wonderland Lake, with views of the Flatirons in the distance.
+Hugo Matheson (of The Kitchen) enjoys North Boulder’s Foothills Trail, which eventually meets up with scenic Wonderland Lake, with views of the Flatirons in the distance.
+Lenny Martinelli prefers to stroll along Coal Creek Trail, a nice, mellow path great for birdwatching.

 - See more of Chef Hugo Matheson’s favorite things to do